The bruijn Programming Language

 Bracketing

 I still don’t like this syntax, though.
-Actually writing multiple expressions after another always needs explicit parentheses to denote the start and end of the abstractions – for example applying λ0 to λλ1 0 results in (λ0)(λλ1 0).
+Actually writing multiple expressions after another often requires explicit parentheses to denote the start and end of the abstractions/applications – for example applying λ0 to λλ1 0 results in (λ0 λλ1 0), or to make it even actually recognizable, (λ0)(λλ(1 0)).

 Let me propose a better, more readable syntax: How about explicitly specifying the start and end of all abstractions and therefore eliminating the need for the λ symbol simultaneously?
 Such start and end symbols should obviously differ from the application notation (round brackets) – so how about using square brackets?1